Here’s our guide to breakfast nook dimensions including different types of breakfast nook sizes, space needed and cost to build a breakfast nook.

 Your benches will need a minimum depth of 24″ which should provide room for cushions or an angled backrest.

-What is the Cost of a Breakfast Nook?
+What is the Cost of a Breakfast Eat-In Nook?

-Most of the cost of building or having your dream breakfast nook built will come if you decide to have it be built-in.
+Most of the cost of building or having your dream eat-in dining area constructed will come if you decide to build it.
+Here is a quick breakdown of the costs for creating a dine-in area in the kitchen.